AMTerp/UnityProjects/README.md

 ### Misc

 #### Ping Pong
-A small, WIP implementation of ping pong to facilitate exploring Unity 2D.
+A small, unfinished implementation of ping pong to facilitate exploring Unity 2D.

+#### Snake
+A simple implementation of snake to facilitate exploring Unity 2D.